Layer7-Community/Utilities/postman-collections/README.md

-# PAPI
+# postman-collections
-Layer 7 API Management portal postman collections to showcase variety of PAPI interactions
+Layer 7 API postman collections to showcase a variety of programmatic API interactions with various products